CNN —

 AG released about 15 hours of audio

-The state argued that allowing the grand juror to speak may compromise the right to a fair trial for former officer Brett Hankison.
+Cameron’s office argued that allowing the grand juror to speak may compromise the right to a fair trial of the one officer who was charged in connection with the incident, Brett Hankison.

 But O’Connell said Hankison did not join the argument or raise the issue himself, so she ruled that she cannot find that the concern is “founded in reality.”

-Hankison was charged with three counts of felony wanton endangerment, but none of the officers involved in the raid was directly charged with Taylor’s death.
+Hankison was charged with three counts of felony wanton endangerment but none of the officers involved in the raid were directly charged with Taylor’s death.
 Hankison has pleaded not guilty to those charges.
 No other officers were charged.

 In court filings, an attorney for the grand juror has said Cameron has made several public statements on the proceedings but is preventing grand jurors from doing the same and called Cameron’s statements on the process “misleading.”

-The anonymous juror has gone to court seeking the release of information and documents reviewed by the grand jury as well as a “binding declaration” outlining the rights of grand jurors’ public disclosures about the case.
-Their attorney says they are concerned what was presented to jurors is not being publicly disclosed.
+The anonymous juror sought in court the release of information and documents reviewed by the grand jury as well as a “binding declaration” outlining the rights of grand jurors’ public disclosures about the case.
+The attorney for the juror says what was presented to panel is not being publicly disclosed.

-Cameron’s request for a stay, if granted, would stop the juror from speaking out while the state appeals the case or seeks additional relief, according to the filing.
+Cameron’s request for a stay would have stopped the juror from speaking out while the state appeals the case or seeks additional relief, according to the filing.

-Cameron’s filing on Friday argues in part that a failure to pause proceedings before the state could appeal “would immediately result in irreparable harm.”
+Cameron’s argued in a court filing that a failure to pause proceedings before the state could appeal “would immediately result in irreparable harm.”

 “Grand jury secrecy has existed for centuries.
 Research has not revealed any Kentucky case permitting a grand juror to violate his or her oath, and the most analogous case from a sister state denied a similar request.
 There is no doubt that the question presented is substantial and is surely deserving of appellate review,” the document continues in part.